Kitware/CMake/Help/manual/cmake-presets.7.rst

   An optional string specifying the name of a configure preset to associate with this test preset.
 If ``configurePreset`` is not specified, it must be inherited from the inherits preset (unless this preset is hidden).
-The build tree directory is inferred from the configure preset.
+The build directory is inferred from the configure preset, so tests will run in the same ``binaryDir`` that the configuration did and build did.

 ``inheritConfigureEnvironment``